 11. Do what’s best for you.

-I’m relatively sure they will ask to change plans — power games.
-Don’t change them if it doesn’t suit you.
+I’m fairly sure they will ask to change plans—power games.
+Do not change them if it doesn’t suit you.
 At some time, they agreed to these plans.
 The first time you say no is the hardest.
 Say no. Do not explain.
-You don’t owe them an explanation.
+You do not owe them an explanation.
 No ammunition.
 No attention.

 12. Accept that you can depend on them for nothing.

 Full stop.
 End of story.
 Mic drop.